-- to bid (verb): to offer a price to buy something, often in competition with other people - bidder (noun): someone who bids
+- to bid (verb): to offer a price to buy something, often in competition with other people

+biddar (noun): someone who bids

+- bidder (noun): someone who bids

 Ask students to read the text about 'eBay'.
 They should write down any words that they don't know.
 Elicit these words in turn.
 Ask if they can guess the meaning.
 If not, give them a dictionary to look it up and tell the class, or tell them yourself.